Why We Need Parking Tickets

 Speaking of parking tickets, they are basic fines you are required to pay for breaking or violating a parking rule.
 Although it shouldn’t surprise you as paying fees is one of the most common forms of punishment in legal and highway codes.

 Parking tickets can be frustrating, especially the way the fees add up over time.
 Although parking tickets don’t cost wild amounts of money, it may be a larger fine than you can pay comfortably.
 But unfortunately, trying to justify your inability to pay the fines right away can be inconvenient because the more you wait, the worse it gets.
-You may have to pay extra money for late payment and also interest on the initial fine.
+You may have to pay extra money for late payments and also interest on the initial fine.

 - Interstate Summons